open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumesindexconfigmapitemsindex">items</a></b></td>
         <td>[]object</td>
         <td>
-          items if unspecified, each key-value pair in the Data field of the referenced ConfigMap will be proj<br/>
+          items if unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
         <td>
           Name of the referent.
-More info: https://kubernetes.<br/>
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?<br/>
         </td>
         <td>false</td>
       </tr><tr>